 Bank notes that contain any inscriptions in any form including slogans or messages or disfigured Quaid portrait shall have ceased to be legal tender since 2nd June 1977.
-Banks and field offices would not accept them as legal tender.
+Banks and SBP BSC offices would not accept them as legal tender.